messiashenrique/skingo/README.md

 ```
 Renders a template in isolation, without using the layout.
 Useful for HTMX and Ajax requests.
 * **Note:** `ExecuteIsolated` does not separate CSS scope.
 Therefore, it is recommended that styles be declared globally.

+Although `ExecuteIsolated` load the template on demand, it uses caching so that if it needs to execute the template again, it is already in memory, thus optimizing performance.

 ## Template Functions